Xianning: Geography and climate

 Xianning is located in southeastern Hubei province, just south of Wuhan, between the southern bank of the Yangtze River in the north and the Mufu Mountains in the south.
+The land spans 113°32′-114°58′ east longitude and 29°02′-30°19′ north latitude.
 It borders Jiangxi to the southeast and Hunan to the southwest.
 It is called Hubei's southern gateway.
 Xianning is hilly and mountainous (especially in its southern part), with some flatlands (mostly in the north) and lakes.
-It was home to 2,462,583 inhabitants as of the 2010 census whom 512,517 lived in the built-up (or metro) area made of Xia'nan District.
+It was home to 2,462,583 inhabitants as of the 2010 census of whom 512,517 lived in the built-up (or metro) area made of Xia'nan District.At the end of 2023 and the beginning of 2024, the permanent population will be 2.6084 million.
 Its area is 1504 km2, 56% of which is forested..
 Its proximity to Wuhan is transforming the city into an outer suburb of the Hubei's capital.

 Xianning has a humid subtropical climate (Köppen Cfa).
+The climate is mild, with abundant precipitation, sufficient sunshine, four distinct seasons, rain and heat in the same season, and a long frost-free period.
 The normal monthly mean temperature ranges from 4.6 °C in January to 29.2 °C in July; the annual mean temperature is 17.22 °C and annual precipitation is just below 1600 mm.